 Democratic Congressman John Moss of California crusaded for 11 years for the Freedom of Information Act.
 Congress finally passed it in 1966.
 The law establishes that records of federal government agencies are accessible to the public.
 In urging its passage, Moss told his colleagues, "Our system of government is based on the participation of the governed, and as our population grows in numbers it is essential that it also grow in knowledge and understanding.
 We must remove every barrier to information about — and understanding of — government activities consistent with our security if the American public is to be adequately equipped to fulfill the ever more demanding role of responsible citizenship."
 (AP Photo of John Moss in 1965)

 The First Amendment protects freedom of speech and press, but how can the citizenry hold a government or its members accountable for its actions if those actions take place behind closed doors?
 In 1966 Congress adopted the Freedom of Information Act (FOIA), acting on the principle that government should be transparent to the governed.
 In a democratic system, citizens have the right to hold government accountable for its actions by exercising First Amendment freedoms, by means of the election process, and by use of the court system to review legislative and executive actions.

 FOIA establishes that records of the federal government agencies are accessible to the public.
-The act had little strength when it was initially passed, but in 1974 Congress strengthened it in the wake of the Watergate scandal, when citizens felt distrustful of government actions behind closed doors.
+The act had little strength when it was initially passed.
+President Lyndon B. Johnson opposed the bill and issued a statement focusing on the law's exemptions.
+In 1974 Congress strengthened it in the wake of the Watergate scandal, when citizens felt distrustful of government actions behind closed doors.
 The act was amended again in 1986 and 1996.
 The 1996 amendments, collectively known as E-FOIA, made provision for electronic publication and review of some materials.